 2. Search engine marketing

 After putting up your website, your next step is to drive targeted traffic to it.
 You can achieve this through search engine marketing (SEM).
 SEM helps drive potential leads to your website on autopilot.

 One major component of SEM is search engine optimization (SEO), which is vital to the long-term success of your business.
 Essentially, SEO is understanding how your audience searches for events online.

 For example, someone searching for a wedding planner in Houston might type keywords into Google’s search bar as follows.
 “Houston Wedding Planner”

 “Houston wedding coordinators”

-There are a variety of tools online, both free and paid that can help you gain better keyword insights in your area of expertise.
+There are a variety of tools online, both free and paid, that can help you gain better keyword insights in your area of expertise.

-For instance, if you type in “affordable wedding planners in Houston,” the tool might pull up additional results such as:
+For instance, if you type “affordable wedding planners in Houston,” the tool might pull up additional results such as:

 “Cheap wedding planners in Houston TX”

 “The best cheap wedding planners in Houston, TX”